 Globally, there’s an estimate of 180 million construction workers and tradesmen.
 Even more, if we add facility management professionals.
 All of these professionals are taking millions of photos per day, covering basically every construction project and building on our planet.

-Therefore, photos present a valuable information resource for all types of participants including the suppliers and future potential owners, occupants and managers.
+Therefore, photos present a valuable information resource for all types of participants, including the suppliers and future potential owners, occupants and managers.
 The photos cover the whole lifecycle of construction projects, including the finished ‘object’, maintenance and repairs providing us with a lot of business opportunities for our core technology and service.

 That is very ambitious and a tough nut to crack.
 Of course, we can have a nice business operation with a fraction of what is possible, but why stop there?
 The next steps are important as we aim to scale in about 6 to 9 months.
 So obob will need larger investments of about €1.1 million.
-That’s quite a mountain to climb which is why we welcome angels who can help us along the way.
+That’s quite a mountain to climb, which is why we welcome angels who can help us along the way.

 4. You chose Leapfunder as your online funding platform.
-What makes it the right tool for your startup and what do you expect from the round?
+What makes it the right tool for your startup, and what do you expect from the round?

 Leapfunder is good at streamlining the early stage fundraising with terms and conditions transparent to all sides.
 Normally, we would need more time and resources to get several business angels together in a financing round.
-Leapfunder allows to aggregate investors over the round period as well as through follow up rounds – which supports establishing trust between founders and investors.
+Leapfunder allows to aggregate investors over the round period as well as through follow-up rounds – which supports establishing trust between founders and investors.
 Plus, we don’t need to involve law firms and negotiate on contractual terms that are likely to change anyway.
 That benefits both sides.

 As a startup, we don’t need to raise all the funding at once, and we can stretch early-stage raising over several months.
 Investors can spread their investment over several rounds and thereby reduce the risk of a one-time bigger investment.
-Overall, we ideally want to raise €70 to 120K over the span of 6 months.
+Overall, we ideally want to raise €70 to 120K over 6 months.
 We have detailed spending scenarios in our info memorandum for this round.

 5. What are your plans for the upcoming months?
 Tell us about your go-to-market strategy and the plan to acquire customers.

-Currently, we are improving the product and the market fit through pilot customers, especially in facility management (not to forget our construction industry customers).
+Currently, we are improving the product, and the market fit through pilot customers, especially in facility management (not to forget our construction industry customers).
 In the upcoming 6 months, we want to make these clients happy.
 Then we’ll start the scaling.

 Facility management has the right mix of demand, deal size and use cases.
 Both facility management and real estate services have a big need to include the operating ‘on-site’ service contractors.
-With facility management as first paying customers, we believe we can steer obob as a product and its features development in the right direction.
+With facility management as first paying customers, we believe we can steer obob as a product and the development of its features in the right direction.
 By the way, facility management is one of the fastest growing industries with annual revenue of more than $800bn and a growth rate of 6 to 8%.
 Generally, facility management companies are a good fit as they are big enough to close financially attractive agreements with the initially low key, high potential obob implementations.